ShukkaD/CryptographyEscapeRoom/README.md

 (For Hosters): /dashboard (Shows all game information) (For Hosters): /users (Shows all users and allows you to manage them or message them) /start (Starting page)
-/next (Brings you to the next page)
+/next (Brings you to the next page).